Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training: Corpus

+For each entity subgraph, we concatenate all its triples as before.
+We perform top 5 sampling with a temperature of 0.5.
+The bottom 1\% of the generated sentences are filtered out based on the semantic score assigned using the model in \S \ref{sec:filtering}.

-\section{Human Evaluation}
+\subsection{Human Evaluation}

-Generation quality of the KELM Corpus is evaluated using human ratings on a sample of 200 random instances of grouped triples.
+Generation quality of the \kelm{} Corpus is evaluated using human ratings on a random sample of 200 entity subgraphs.
 Automatic metrics such as BLEU \cite{papineni-etal-2002-bleu} or BERTscore \cite{zhang2019bertscore} cannot be used due to the lack of gold references.
-The generated text is rated for two aspects--fluency and semantics on a scale of 1-5, where 1 means not at all fluent/does not capture meaning at all and 5 means completely fluent/fully captures meaning with no hallucination\footnote{We use only one annotator at the moment but are expanding this evaluation to multiple annotators.}.
-We compare our system to a T5 model which is trained on just WebNLG 2017 training data.
-For Baseline, we use the same 200 instances for evaluation but without grouping them as grouping was a part of the system.
-This results in 524 ungrouped triples that are rated on the same scale for both the aspects.
-For Baseline++, we perform grouping during inference.
-Scores are shown in Table \ref{table:gen_ablation} and some examples of generation using the two systems are shown in Table \ref{table:gen_ablation_exmples}.
-The final system has higher averages and less variation in scores.
-It also paraphrases canonical names of relations in the KG to more natural expressions more often.
+Following prior work, the generated text is rated for two aspects--fluency and semantics, on a scale of 1-5, where 1 means not at all fluent/does not capture meaning at all and 5 means completely fluent/fully captures meaning with no hallucination.
+We have eight annotators total and each example is rated by two of them.
+All annotators are linguists, NLP researchers or NLP practitioners and volunteered for the evaluation.
+We do not use any crowd sourcing platform.
+For each instance, scores of the two annotators are averaged to get the final rating.
+The Pearson correlation between the two sets of ratings is 0.56 for semantics and 0.43 for fluency.